davemelk100/learning-micro-academy/README.md

 # Learning Micro-Academy

 A learning platform for bite-sized courses and continuous learning.
-Join cohorts, subscribe to newsletters, or explore our Notion-based course library.
+Join cohorts, subscribe to newsletters, or explore our comprehensive course library.

 ## Overview